 Skip to main content

-Sameer Hassamal, MDSarah Gupta, MD
+Sameer Hassamal, MDFrank Schwalbe, MD

-Written by Sameer Hassamal, MD | Reviewed by Sarah Gupta, MD
+Written by Sameer Hassamal, MD | Reviewed by Frank Schwalbe, MD

 Key takeaways:

-• Serotonin syndrome is a rare but potentially dangerous reaction to medications that affect serotonin.
+• Serotonin syndrome is a rare, but potentially dangerous, reaction to medications that affect serotonin.

 • It can be caused by many common medications, including antidepressants, pain relievers, antibiotics, antihistamines, antinausea medications, migraine medications, and some herbal supplements.